KleistLab/GInPipe/README.md

   - biopython
   - pandas
   - scipy
+  - pyvcf
   - minimap2
   - ggplot2
-  - MASS
   - R0
   - scales
+  - pip
+  - devtools
+  - ginpipepy
-  - pyvcf
+  - ginpiper
 ```

-They are installed automatically upon execution using the environment file [`env.yml`](./env/env.yml) and R scripts [`computeInterpolation.R`](./scripts/RScripts/splines/computeInterpolation.R) and [`computeR0.R`](./scripts/RScripts/splines/computeR0.R)
+They are installed automatically upon execution using the environment file [`env.yml`](./env/env.yml) and R scripts [`computeInterpolation.R`](./scripts/RScripts/splines/computeInterpolation.R) and [`computeR0.R`](./scripts/RScripts/splines/computeR0.R). *ginpipepy* is a custom package that contains functions for binning, population size calculations, and masking.
+It is installed within the environment using *pip* from https://github.com/KleistLab/ginpipepy. *ginpiper* is a package that contains functions for smoothing, plotting, and date transformations.
+It is another custom package used by the pipeline and is installed using *devtools* from https://github.com/KleistLab/ginpiper.

 ## Input
 As an input, the pipeline requires a file containing sequences and a file with a reference consensus sequence.

-For the sequences it is important that they contain a sequencing-, or better, sample-date.
+For the sequences it is important that they contain a sequencing-, or better, sampling-date.
 The date must have the format **%YYYY-%mm-%dd**
-and can be either part of the sequence-name or provided in an additional file.
-- If the date is part of the sequence-name, then the name should look like this: **'some_name | %YYYY-%mm-%dd'**.
+and must be part of the sequence-name of the FASTA header, which should look like this: **'>some_name|%YYYY-%mm-%dd'**.

-- If the date is provided in an additional file, add the date to corresponding FASTA headers.
+The header of the reference sequence can contain an arbitrary name, but importantly without white spaces:
+**'>some_reference_name'**.
+If there are whitespaces present in the reference name string, a substring before the first whitespace will be used.

 ## Running the pipeline